ginstrom/paladin-novel/manuscript/chapter-03.md

 ### Chapter 3 – Shore of Second Chances

 "Come on," Gond said.
 "Our path lies ahead."
-Gond hauled himself to his feet, legs shaking.

 When his companions hesitated, he extended a hand to Pell, then moved toward the priest.
 "Cold kills slower than slavers, but it still kills."

+"And I want to get out of sight of any ships," said Pell, eyes scanning the horizon.

 Sim looked up, offering a nod.
 "Inland.
 Freshwater."
 He pointed toward a gap in the dunes.
 "Fleabane and thrift cluster near streams—we can follow them to water."